iarna/funstream/README.md

 ### .concat(opts) → FunStream

-Promise a string produced by concatenating all of the values in the stream
+Promise a string produced by concatenating all of the values in the stream.

 ### .reduce(reduceWith[, initial[, opts]]) → FunStream